dylan-seattle/BigFootGophers/README.md

 Challenge 9: User Packer.io to build an AMI that when passed the arguments image and instance type it creates a new AMI with ssm, scaleft, ansible, awscli, and GO path.
 Worth 10 Points

+Challeng 10: Write a GO script to parse the packer json template , validate , and pass it to CodeCommit .
+Worth 10 points

 ##API Challenge Group D - Messaging

-Challenge 10: Write an application that will create a SQS queue and send it a message.
-Worth 3 points Challenge 11: Write an application that prints hello world if the SQS queue has a message.
+Challenge 11: Write an application that will create a SQS queue and send it a message.
+Worth 3 points

+Challenge 12: Write an application that prints hello world if the SQS queue has a message.
 Worth 5 points

 ##API Challenge Group E - Cleaning up
-Challenge 12: Write a script that tags the EC2 instances with the date, creater, and a delete on date 1 week from the instance creation time .
+Challenge 13: Write a script that tags the EC2 instances with the date, creater, and a delete on date 1 week from the instance creation time .
 Worth 10 points
-Challenge 13: Write an application that nukes everything in you have created from these exercises.
+Challenge 14: Write an application that nukes everything in you have created from these exercises.
 It should:
 Delete all EC2 instances
 Delete all Custom Amazon Images
 Delete all S3 Buckets